There are many nice things to do in Montmartre, Paris. I normally go every time I am in Paris, because it is such a fun neighborhood to explore.

 Go shopping

 Shopping is one of the best things to do in Montmartre.
-The cobbled alleys and lovely streets are a series of lovely boutiques and shops where you can find pretty much anything you want – clothing, shoes and accessories; food of all sorts, wine and other drinks; jewelry and art.
+The cobbled alleys and lovely streets have a series of lovely boutiques and shops where you can find pretty much anything you want – clothing, shoes, and accessories; food of all sorts, wine and other drinks; jewelry and art.
 It’s just an issue of budget, really.
 But the good news is that looking is free!

 Attend a show at Moulin Rouge

-The best way to reach Montmartre from other parts of Paris is by metro.
+The best way to reach Montmartre from other parts of Paris is by subway (called metro in French).
 Take line 2 to Anvers station (where you can catch the funicular to the Basilica); and line 12 to Abbesses.
 From there, you will have to walk up the hill to reach the main attractions such as Place du Tertre and Sacré-Coeur Basilica.

 Alternatively, you can also take the metro to Blanche which is right outside the Moulin Rouge and walk from there – it’s an easy, pleasant walk.